ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 One solution to this problem is the data cube approach.
 The values fill the volume of the cube.
 All the other columns define dimensions, and we track single copies of the dimensions.
 This is compact, and if you're careful you might get benefits of [striding](http://en.wikipedia.org/wiki/Stride_of_an_array).
+[3]

+[3] *Striding benefits aren't generally accessible in JavaScript or R, but they may in others.

 *[Image](http://commons.wikimedia.org/wiki/File:Necker_cube.svg) ([1000-pixel PNG](http://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Necker_cube.svg/1000px-Necker_cube.svg.png))from [Wikimedia Commons](http://commons.wikimedia.org/).*